tairaeli/ICER_user_data_analytics/README.md

 ## Individual File Explanation

-ICER_User_Dat is a melting pot of actively-used files by the team members.
+ICER_User_Dat:

+  - DataAnalyzer.py is a class that houses all of our analysis functions.
+  - models.py has the models for clusering users, identifying users with many files, and others.

 Data: